Mission: Impossible Movie Review

-The first assignment for Ethan Hunt in this first part of the Mission: Impossible franchise concerns a mole hunt and his disaccreditation as an IMF agent.
+The first assignment for Ethan Hunt in this first part of the Mission: Impossible franchise concerns a mole hunt & his disaccreditation as an IMF agent.

 Director: Brian de Palma

-Cast: Tom Cruise, Jon Voight, Emmanuelle Beart, Jean Reno, Ving Rhames, Henry Czerny Run Time: 110 min.
+Cast: Tom Cruise, Jon Voight, Emmanuelle Béart, Jean Reno, Ving Rhames, Kristin Scott Thomas, Vanessa Redgrave, Andreas Wisniewski & Henry Czerny.
+Run Time: 110 min.

 US Release: 22 May 1996

 UK Release: 5 July 1996